Krylov complexity of many-body localization: Operator localization in Krylov basis

-An advantage of using recursive method or the Lanczos algorithm is that it allows us to extrapolate the Lanczos coefficients in an attempt to assert some quantities such as the spectral function in the thermodynamic limit with various extrapolation schemes~\cite{viswanathRecursion1994,khaitSpin2016,parkerUniversal2019}.
-With the conjectured asymptotic behavior Eq.~(\ref{eqn:fitformula}), we extrapolate the Lanczos coefficients to large $n$ and to the thermodynamic limit using the following scheme.
-For each disorder realization of $b_n$, we obtained the fitted parameters of $a_{e(o)}$ and $c_{e(o)}$ from fitting the data in the range $n=10$ to $n=40$ as mentioned previously.
-We then take these $b_n$ from the numerical results up to $n=40$, and then extrapolate $b_n$ for $n>40$ to $n_{\max}=1000$ using Eq.~(\ref{eqn:fitformula}) with the fitted $a_{e(o)}$ and $c_{e(o)}$ for this realization and the randomness $\Gamma_n$ drawing from a Gaussian ensemble with the mean and the variance given by the parameters in Fig.~\ref{fig:layout}(e).
-In the following, we will study various quantities using the unextrapolated $b_n$ (usually denoted by solid lines in the figures) and using the extrapolated $b_n$ (usually denoted by dashed lines in the figures).
+After fitting the data using the formula Eq.~(\ref{eqn:fitformula}), we extrapolate the Lanczos coefficients to large $n$ ($n>40$) and to the thermodynamic limit as the following.
+For each disorder realization of $b_n$, we obtained the fitted parameters of $a_{e(o)}$ and $c_{e(o)}$ using the data in the range $n=10$ to $n=40$ as mentioned previously.
+We then take these $b_n$ from the numerical results up to $n=40$, and then extrapolate and patch $b_n$ for $n>40$ to $n_{\max}=1000$ using Eq.~(\ref{eqn:fitformula}) with the fitted $a_{e(o)}$ and $c_{e(o)}$ for this realization, adding the randomness $\Gamma_n$ drawn from a Gaussian ensemble with the mean and the variance given by the parameters in Fig.~\ref{fig:layout}(e).
+In the following, we will study various quantities using the original $b_n$ and the linearly-extrapolated $b_n$.